forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Considerations on military, diplomatic, economical and scientific Perspectives
-After several months of war, further warfare may not improve negotiation positions of either site but cause unnecessary brutality and losses - including to civilians for example when trying to conquer foreign cities and be associated to dangers of escalation.
+After several months of war, further warfare may not improve negotiation positions of either site but cause unnecessary brutality and losses - including to civilians for example when trying to conquer foreign controlled cities and be associated to dangers of escalation.

 From a military perspective, the Ukrainian defenders seem able to reconquer some territory.
-One reason is that in recently occupied territory the Russian defenses are not (yet) strong and the support from the local population is low, not there or adverse.
+One reason is that in recently occupied territory the [often hastily built] Russian defenses have  weak points respectively sides (which are spotted by world-class intelligences) and the support from the local population is low, not there or adverse.
 However, how much actual territorial regains improve their negotiation position is unclear since both sides likely are aware of this capability and other points such as lessening of current and prevention of further sanctions, the overall security framework and restoration of relations with Ukraine and others (such as the US and European countries) are likely more important for Russia than territory.
-Broad Russian advances are less likely since the Ukrainian defenses are strong: fortified positions, the light modern weapons are very well suited to defend these fortified positions - and the Ukrainian soldiers are able to use them efficiently, which is not at all a matter of course: skill, courage, tactical cleverness and organization are necessary - and they fight for and in their homeland which is a huge boost.
+Broad Russian advances are less likely since the Ukrainian defenses are strong: 3) Fortified positions and the light modern weapons are very well suited to defend fortified positions, 2) The Ukrainian soldiers are able to use them efficiently, which is not at all a matter of course: skill, courage, tactical cleverness and organization are necessary - and 1) they fight for and in their homeland which is a huge boost.

 > Bloody battles can be spared for computer/console titles.

-From prosperity and development perspective a stop of war seems crucial for both Ukraine and for Russia: if the war escalates or continues much longer an increased and possibly permanent (people tend to settle with time) exodus of skilled workers respectively of the young generation is a risk - with possibly impeding their scientific and economic capabilities (and thereby also the military capabilities) - though when people tend to come back (i.e. such that there is no large population/brain drain) and keep friendships there are also chances.
+From prosperity and development perspective a stop of war seems crucial for both Ukraine and for Russia: if the war escalates or continues much longer an increased and possibly permanent (people tend to settle with time) exodus of skilled workers and the young generation is a risk - with possibly impeding their scientific and economic capabilities (and thereby also the military capabilities).
+Though when people tend to come back (i.e. such that there is no large population/brain drain) and keep friendships there are also chances.